Click the questions below to see their answers. If you can’t find your question, don’t hesitate to contact us!

 Sure, as long as they understand that if they play, everyone will be playing WITH them!
 We get paid to play, people, not just sit around and listen!
 If a band has a problem with that, well, they might wanna consider another venue.

-Well, for good or ill, there needs to be a designated Music Nazi!
+Well, for good or ill, there needs to be a designated Music Leader!
 That is, someone who will keep things hopping and act as host!
-The Music Nazi's job is to KEEP IT MOVING and remind the players to watch their dynamics, referee spats and egos, introduce local (or national) celebrities who might show up , and deal with the press and interviews, etc. It's a good idea to have an assistant to keep the circle going if the Music Nazi is off doing press (or when they need bathroom breaks!)
+The Music Leader's job is to KEEP IT MOVING and remind the players to watch their dynamics, referee spats and egos, introduce local (or national) celebrities who might show up , and deal with the press and interviews, etc. It's a good idea to have an assistant to keep the circle going if the Music Leader is off doing press (or when they need bathroom breaks!)
 In North Carolina, we:

 - Don't allow electric instruments -- only acoustic instruments.
 We do this because we don't want to get into volume wars, and we don't want the hassle of a PA system and feedback, etc. PLUS, this is NOT a performance.
 It's an endurance test!